flarum/docs/docs/extend/frontend.md

   return <p>Hello World</p>;
 }
 ```

+will turn Flarum's discussion pages into proclamations of "Hello World".
+How creative!

 In most cases, we don't actually want to completely replace the methods we are modifying.
 For this reason, Flarum includes `extend` and `override` utils. `extend` allows us to add code to run after a method has completed. `override` allows us to replace a method with a new one, while keeping the old method available as a callback.
 Both are functions that take 3 arguments: